Pennsylvania’s Distracted Driving Law Explained by Attorney Chad Rankin of RG Injury Law

 Learn If You Have a Distracted Driver Accident Case from Pennsylvania Injury Attorney Chad Rankin of RG Injury Law

 If you or a loved one have been injured in a car accident because a distracted driver was texting, Snapchatting, taking a selfie, or simply looking at his or her mobile phone while driving, then you should learn about Pennsylvania’s Distracted Driving Law.
 Did you know that Pennsylvania law currently makes it illegal for a driver to send, read, or write a text or email while the vehicle is in motion?
 However, this law has not gone far enough to prevent car accidents, injuries, and deaths from distracted driving.
-According to the DMV, more than 16,000 crashes involved a distracted driver in 2016.
-Sixty-one of those 16,000 crashes resulted in deaths.
-As a result, a bipartisan bill has been introduced and is moving through the Pennsylvania legislature to make our distracted driving laws more strict.
+Distracted driving accidents claimed 3,142 lives in 2019.
+In the U.S. in 2018, more than 2,800 people were killed and an estimated 400,000 were injured in crashes involving a distracted driver.
+About 1 in 5 of the people who died in crashes involving a distracted driver in 2018 were not in vehicles―they were walking, riding their bikes, or otherwise outside a vehicle.1

 Allowing a police officer to pull someone over when they are observed holding a cell phone while driving will hopefully increase the number of tickets issued to distracted drivers.
 Under current law, each municipality in Pennsylvania averaged only two distracted driving tickets the entire year of 2017.
 Shockingly, two tickets per municipality was an increase from the prior years.

 The new proposed law is even more strict for our younger inexperienced drivers.
 The new law would make talking on a cell phone illegal, even if hands-free, by someone under the age of 18.
 Frankly, this makes sense.
 We do not want our young drivers to be distracted in any way while they learn how to drive safely.